Hidden Gold Taxes: The Secret Weapon Of Bankrupt Governments

-What if there was a hidden tax that most gold and silver investors were simply unaware of?
+What if there were a hidden tax that most gold and silver investors were simply unaware of?
 A tax where the government would take a big chunk of your starting net worth if gold went to $2,000 an ounce, leaving you poorer than you started with?
-A tax that rises with inflation, so that $100,000 an ounce gold could cripple your net worth?
+And a tax that rises with inflation, so that $100,000 an ounce gold could cripple your net worth?

 This tax already exists, as we will demonstrate in step by step detail using three easy to follow examples.
 All but a few investors are unaware of this tax and its devastating implications.
 Simply put, when we assume that gold acts as “real money” and perfectly maintains its purchasing power during rapid inflation, then the higher that the rate of inflation rises, the higher the percentage of the average gold investor’s starting net worth that ends up belonging to the government.

 If there is a severe monetary crisis in our future, this could be the most dangerous time in our lifetimes to be uninformed.
 Investors who are unaware of this profoundly unfair tax, or who choose to ignore it, necessarily become helpless victims of the government.

 Knowledge is power, however.
 When investors become aware of perhaps the number one danger to long term precious metals investment, and adapt their strategies to overcome it – then they can unlock the true investment power of gold during times of currency crisis.
 And turn potential $10,000 or $100,000 an ounce gold prices into the once-in-several-generation wealth creation opportunities that they should be.